 The Agilent Bioanalyzer uses a micro-capillary based electrophoretic cell that allows rapid and sensitive investigation of nucleic acid samples.
-Many sample typbioanalyzeres can be analyzed on the Bioanalyzer, including total RNA, labeled RNA, small and micro RNAs, as well as small and large DNA fragments.
+Many sample types can be analyzed on the Bioanalyzer, including total RNA, labeled RNA, small and micro RNAs, as well as small and large DNA fragments.
 The assays provide precise information on the fragment size distributions, however we do not recommended Bioanalyzer assays for accurate quantification.

 The following kits are kept in stock by the Core: